How did everything begin?

 impossible.

-So the conclusion is that when the sun cannot have
+So the conclusion is that when the sun

-The following quote talks about the same topic.
-It shows
+The following quote talks about the same

-how people do believe in the beginning of life, but how the
+topic.
+It shows how people do believe in the beginning of

-same thing is still unclear to scientists.
-These kinds of
+life, but how the same thing is still unclear to scientists.

-conclusions are possible because people do not want to admit
+These kinds of conclusions are possible because people do

-God’s share in the Creation.
+not want to admit God’s share in the Creation.

 Andy Knoll,